shorbagy14/learnitbro-mozz-testing-tool/README.md

 - Example: java -jar tool.jar tree.json
 - The file will include the browser, test cases and all information the test needs
 - The test will start and a report will be send to the email provided
+- Any failures in the test will fail the jenkins job

 ### Supports:
 Web Browsers: